 What you'll need:

-Screen capture software to record a speaker's on-screen presentation slides and voice.
+Screen recording software to record a speaker's on-screen presentation slides and voice.

 A video camera to record the speaker.